Simon has taken the long term view that publication of his images on the internet is not rewarding enough.

 Infringers are rife and to be quite frank the kind of individual who does nothing more than copy and paste is unpleasant to deal with.
 Everyone from major corporations to bloggers all crave content,

 but none of them stop and consider that someone owns the images.
-When caught, infringers squeal like a stuck pig and do everything to
+When caught, infringers complain bitterly and do everything possible to

-avoid paying, or value an underwater image below the cost of a pint of milk.
-The process of enforcing one's rights is diametrically opposite
+avoid paying, or think the value an underwater image is way below the cost of creation.
+The process of enforcing one's rights is diametrically opposed

 The current government has decided that something called Extended Collective Licensing is a good idea.
 In short, this idea means anyone can use an image for any purpose without permission and only paying what a third party thinks is a fair figure.
 Simon does not want to see his images being used for purposes he does not agree with, or for a fee that does not respect the cost of creation.

 The current government has decided to allow Orphan Works - images with no known author - to be put to commercial use.
 Museums who hold many of these works could have chosen not to press for commercial rights, but they are greedy and so are their commercial partners.
 Again, Simon disagrees with allowing his work to be used in this way, broadly for the same reasons as Extended Collective Licensing.